 Paypal link below accepts all major credit cards for orders within the continental USA: Current wait time is approximately one week to ship.
 For all other orders or questions, please email [email protected]

 $219 + free shipping within the continental USA

 For users with 2203 or 2204 original JMP or JCM 800 series Marshall or clone amplifiers, order the original Hot Mod V2.
 The original with fantastic note definition and singing sustain!
 If you are a metal player wanting to squeeze the most possible out of the HMV2, order the HMV2 + Hot Switch below for an added gain stage boost.

 $249 + free shipping within the continental USA.

-For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, or for those that want the highest gain levels possible, we now offer a hot switch to increase the gain in the Hot Mod V2 even further.
+For users who have a Marshall model 1959 or 1987 factory non-master volume amplifier, or for those that want the highest gain levels possible, we now offer a Hot Switch option to increase the gain in the Hot Mod V2 even further.
 Why?
 We wanted to offer this to folks who may be starting with a factory Marshall non-master volume amps which do NOT use a cascaded preamp gain stage like the 2203/2204 amplifiers.
-So now you can click the hot switch to the up position to get an additional gain boost perfectly tuned for the 1959/1987 amps.
+So now you can click the hot switch to the UP position to get an additional gain boost perfectly tuned for the 1959/1987 amps.
 Some folks like the increased gain in a 2203/2204 circuit as well (see Jeremy Von Epp’s video demo).
-Then click down for standard Hot Mod V2 setting.
-This model adds additional circuitry for a $30 upcharge and is available for a total of $249 plus $10.55 shipping.
+Then click DOWN for standard Hot Mod V2 setting.
+This model adds additional circuitry for a $30 upcharge and is available for a total of $249 (includes free shipping within the US).
 Use of a pre-or post-phase inverter master volume or attenuator for your factory non-master volume Marshall is still recommended.

 CHOOSE YOUR HOT MOD V2 MODEL & ORDER FROM THE DROP DOWN MENU BELOW